contao/docs/docs/dev/reference/services.md

 ## TokenChecker

-This service let's you query information of the Contao related security tokens, if present.
+The `contao.security.token_checker` service let's you query information of the Contao related security tokens, if present.
 It allows you to check, whether a token for a front end user, back end user or the preview mode is present.
 It also allows you to retrieve the username of the token.